MyTarn/Coursera_Capstone/README.md

-# Data Science Project
+# IBM Python Project
-This is Data Science Project (Coursera IBM Data Science Professional).
+This is Python Project (part of Coursera IBM Data Science Professional).